Stee-T/NARMAX/README.md

 This GPU-accelerated Python package contains the machine learning algorithms described in my two papers "*Arborescent Orthogonal Least Squares Regression (AOrLSR)*" and "*Dictionary Morphing Orthogonal Least Squares Regression (DMOrLSR)*" (coming soon) both based on my "*Recursive Forward Orthogonal Least Squares Regression (rFOrLSR)*" to fit "*Non-Linear Auto-Regressive Moving-Average Exogenous input systems (NARMAX)*".
 So, now that we have covered all the fancy acronyms, we might get into some explanations.
 Otherwise jump straight into the [library examples](https://github.com/Stee-T/rFOrLSR/tree/main/Examples "Example folder").

-**Note 1:** The library currently only implements the arborescence part (see below) and is thus not finished, missing the dictionary morphing part.
+**Note 1 (unfinished library):** The library currently only implements the arborescence part (see below) and is thus not finished, missing the dictionary morphing part.
 This means that currently only static regressors can be fitted.
 Thus, the dictionary terms need to be pre-defined and are not adapted to the system by the regression.

-**Note 2:** Github's Latex engine is unreliable, so please forgive that certain expressions (especially sums and underlines) are not rendered properly or not at all.
+**Note 2 (Github's poor LaTex):** Github's LaTex engine is unreliable, so please forgive that certain expressions (especially sums and underlines) are not rendered properly or not at all.
 All $x$ and $\chi$ in matrix equations are of course vectors and should be underlined (check the readme.md if in doubt).

+**Note 3 (rFOrLSR):** You might ask yourself "how am I even supposed to pronounce *rFOrLSR*"?
+ Imagine you're a French pirate trying to pronounce "Airforce".
+Being French, you'll ignore the last letter in the word, making it "rFOrLS" and being a pirate, you'll say "*ARRRRRRRforce*" which fully suffices.

 <br/>